 - There is a rough, goose-flesh appearance of the skin.

-- There are small papules of keratosis that are just a millimetre or two in diameter.
+- There are small papules of keratosis that are one to two millimetres in diameter.

 - There may be some erythema around the lesions or they may be a normal skin colour.
 A coiled hair may be apparent beneath the papule.

-- KP can affect all skin surfaces where hair grows.
+- Keratosis pilaris can affect all skin surfaces where hair grows.
 However, it is more common on the proximal and extensor surfaces of extremities and convex areas such as cheeks and buttocks.

 - Acne vulgaris.